greyhamwoohoo/log-isms/README.md

 terraform apply
 ```

-Deploy the AppService using Visual Studio: right click the MvcApp, 'Publish' and choose your AppService.
+Deploy the AppService using Visual Studio: right click the MvcApp, 'Publish' and create a new publish profile.

 ## MyLinuxMvcAppService
-An AppService that is hosted on Linux that shows using various Serilog providers.
+A Linux AppService that shows using various Serilog providers and publishing custom events to AppInsights.

 ### SERILOG_PROFILE_NAME
 The 'logging profile' to use for Serilog is specified with the SERILOG_PROFILE_NAME variable: by default, no Serilog settings are loaded.
 'Local' and 'Development' are provided as an examples as 'serilogSettings.Local.json' and 'serilogSettings.Development.json'.
 See 'launchSettings.json' for examples.